eyobodega/Simulate-MMU/README.md

 Thus far, this project has assumed that physical memory is the same size as the virtual address space.
 In practice, physical memory is typically much smaller than a virtual address space.
 This phase of the project now assumes using a smaller physical address space with 128 page frames rather than 256.
-This change will require modifying your program so that it keeps track of free page frames as well as implementing a page-replacement policy using either FIFO or LRU (Section 10.4) to resolve page faults when there is no free memory
+This change will require modifying your program so that it keeps track of free page frames as well as implementing a page-replacement policy using LRU (Section 10.4) to resolve page faults when there is no free memory.

+## Deliverables
+Submit a zip file containing all files that are required to build and run the project.
+This includes the `StartKit`, even if you didn't change anything, the `C` source codes, and your `test.sh` file.
+Note that in the the `test.sh` file we assume you have only one main source code file which is `mmu.c`.
+Please do not submit object (.*) files and compiled executables.